Light Cavalry Overture

 Light Cavalry Overture is the overture to Franz von Suppé’s operetta Light Cavalry (German: Leichte Kavallerie), premiered in Vienna in 1866.
-Although the whole operetta is rarely performed or recorded, the overture is one of Suppé's most popular compositions, and has achieved a quite distinct life of its own, divorced from the opera of which it originally formed a part.
-Many orchestras around the world have the piece in their repertoire, and the main theme of the overture has been quoted numerous times by musicians, cartoons and other media.
+Although the whole operetta is rarely performed or recorded, the overture is one of Suppé's most popular compositions, and has achieved a life of its own, divorced from the opera of which it originally formed a part.
+Many orchestras around the world have the piece in their repertoire, and the main theme of the overture has been quoted numerous times by musicians, in cartoons and other media.

 Recordings

 The overture has been recorded many times, including by these notable conductors: